Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Introduction and main results

 Initially we attempted a different approach, based on the observation that for every $a \in (0, \frac23)$, $\tau$ is the hitting time of zero for a non-negative Markov chain $\{Y_n\}$ obtained from $\{X_n\}$ by a certain aggregation of states.
 This {\it aggregated} (or {\it lumped}) chain has a finite number of states for almost every $a$.
 For such $a$, $\lambda_a$ is the Perron--Frobenius eigenvalue of the substochastic matrix corresponding to the transition operator of $\{Y_n\}$ killed at reaching $0$.
 This approach is worth the attention even though it does not cover the remaining values of $a$ on the set of measure zero.
 We give the details in Section~\ref{Sec: lumped}.

-Unfortunately, neither of the two approaches works for arbitrary $a> \frac23$ aside from some exceptions (see Remark~\ref{rem: >2/3}).
+Unfortunately, neither of the two approaches works for arbitrary $a> \frac23$ aside some exceptional values (see Remark~\ref{rem: >2/3}).
 The case $a \in (0, \frac12]$ can be solved by a simple direct argument, which gives that $\lambda_a=p$ for such~$a$.
 Therefore, our main interest in $a \in (\frac12, \frac23]$.

-Let us comment on the related literature besides \cite{HKW19}.
-The paper~\cite{AMZ21} explored the compactness approach to persistence of general Markov chains, providing examples for autoregressive chains of order $1$ and higher with absolutely continuous innovations.
-A different approach was used in~\cite{ABRS21} to obtain explicit combinatorial formulas for persistence probabilities of the AR($1$) chain with symmetric uniformly distributed innovations.
-The case where the innovations have a logarithmic tail was considered in~\cite{DHKW22}.
-For general background on persistence problems, which have been extensively studied for many types of stochastic processes, we refer to the surveys \cite{AS15, BMS13}, where the second one gives a theoretical physics perspective.
+Let us comment on the background and the related literature besides \cite{HKW19}.
+The standard Perron--Frobenius method allows one to find the asymptotics of the probability that a finite state Markov chain avoids a subset of its states for a long time.
+Extending this to an infinite state space requires compactness properties of the transition operator of the corresponding killed chain.
+For persistence of general Markov chains, this is explored in~\cite{AMZ21}, which gives further references and considers many examples including autoregressive chains with absolutely continuous innovations.
+A different approach is used in~\cite{ABRS21}, which gives explicit combinatorial formulas for persistence probabilities of the AR($1$) chain with symmetric uniformly distributed innovations.
+The case where the innovations have logarithmic tail probabilities is considered in~\cite{DHKW22}.
+For a general background on persistence problems, which have been extensively studied for many types of stochastic processes, we refer to the surveys \cite{AS15, BMS13}, where the second one gives a theoretical physics perspective.